 These display panels have emissive pixels, which means black parts of the screen image will look perfectly inky black even if you play under the covers in perfect darkness.

-With a standard Nintendo Switch, blacks end up looking slightly grey in these conditions.
-The OLED Switch will be much better for bed-time gaming than the old model, and should help Nintendo's already colorful artstyle stand out even more.
+With a standard Nintendo Switch, blacks end up looking slightly gray in these conditions.
+The OLED Switch is much better for bed-time gaming than the old model, and helps Nintendo's already colorful art style stand out even more.